 Photographing weddings at Hartwell House Hotel

 This hotel has the absolute wow factor if you’re looking for stunning period features and beautiful gardens!
 What I love about this charming hotel is its intimacy, stunning interior and exterior architectural features, perfect gardens, lovely atmosphere and really friendly staff.
-The hotel is packed with the most superb antiques and paintings; sadly these days most historic country house hotels are either over modernised or crammed full of reproduction stuff, not Hartwell House!
+The hotel also houses the most superb antiques and paintings!

 The approach to the property is spectacular.
-The sweeping driveway leads you past the old coach-house (now the spa), and a derelict but enchanting octagonal church, and then on the final approach you’ll see the life size bronze statue of mad King George III’s eldest son Frederick before the main house comes into view.
+The sweeping driveway leads you past the old coach-house (now the spa), and a derelict but enchanting octagonal church.
+Then on the final approach you’ll see the life size bronze statue of mad King George III’s eldest son Frederick before the main house comes into view.